Nwami Isi Mkpe ("The Widow" in Igbo)

 Around the globe, Women encounter Gender Inequity embedded in cultural and societal systems.
 More often than not, these systems are intentionally designed to subjugate women.
 Examples of inequity include limiting access to education, facilitation of disparities in professional compensation, little to no protection or recourse for sexual assault, and infant life expectancy (mortality).
 These are merely a few examples that lead to lasting effects on physical health, emotional and psychological wellbeing, academic achievement, and overall economic trajectory.

-In some situations, practices are perpetrated by women, as a result of misinterpretation and/or inappropriate application of cultural norms and practices.
+In some situations, practices are perpetuated by women, as a result of misinterpretation and/or inappropriate application of cultural norms and practices.

 EMBRACE Endowment and Initiative endeavors to address common practices which strip wives of housing and personal possessions after the passing of their husbands.
 Without provocation, and at times, in the face of unsubstantiated allegations, women have no protection nor recourse with local or traditional governments.
 These wives, their children, and older family members residing in the household are frequently pillaged and left destitute.